eli64s/readme-ai/README.md

 Before you begin, ensure that you have the following prerequisites installed:

-- Python 3.7 or higher
+- Python 3.8 or higher
 - Conda package manager (recommended)
-- Access to the OpenAI API (see OpenAI API Setup below)
+- Access to the OpenAI API (see OpenAI setup guide below)

 #### 📂 Repository